Vi-N-Tran/defund_police/README.md

 ### METHOD 1 (RECOMMENDED):
  MAKE SURE TO USE TERMINAL AND A GMAIL ACCOUNT
- 1) click "clone or download" button
+ 1) CLICK "clone or download" button
- 2) click "Download ZIP"
+ 2) CLICK "Download ZIP"
- 3) Drag the downloaded file onto your desktop's screen
+ 3) DRAG the downloaded file onto your desktop's screen
  4) MAC USERS: double click zip file

     WINDOWS USERS: right click on the file, click "Extract all"
- 5) open terminal
+ 5) OPEN terminal

     MAC USERS:
-        - hold COMMAND and space bar (or click on the magnifying glass on top right corner)
+        - HOLD "COMMAND" and space bar (or click on the magnifying glass on top right corner)

-        - type "Terminal"
+        - TYPE "Terminal"

-        - press enter
+        - PRESS enter

     WINDOWS USERS:

+    	- in the search bar (bottom left), TYPE "Command Prompt" and CLICK "run as administrator"

- 6) in terminal, navigate to the folder you just unzipped by typing "cd Desktop/defund_police-master" -> if that doesn't work, type "cd Desktop/" and whatever the name of the folder after it
+ 6) in terminal/command prompt, navigate to the folder you just unzipped by typing "cd Desktop/defund_police-master" -> if that doesn't work, type "cd Desktop/" and whatever the name of the folder after it
- 7) in terminal, type "python3 send.py" and press enter
+ 7) in terminal/command prompt, type "python3 send.py" and press enter
  8) answer the questions that come up next and you should be set :)

  MAKE SURE TO USE TERMINAL AND A GMAIL ACCOUNT